 New Year’s Resolutions For Kids

-Below are some fun ideas for varying ages of kids.
-Maybe one of these will be perfect or maybe it will spark an idea for something else!
+Below are some fun New Year’s resolution ideas for varying ages of kids.
+Maybe one of these will be perfect, or maybe it will spark an idea for something else!
 Setting New Year’s goals for kids is a fun experience that they’ll actually look forward to.

 Toddler New Year’s Resolutions

-These New Year’s resolution activities for preschoolers are a great way to teach them responsibility and goal-setting skills.
+These New Year’s resolution activities for preschoolers are a great way to teach them about responsibility and develop healthy habits as well as goal-setting skills.

 - Sharing a toy once a day